daojingzhai/Data-Structure-Cpp/README.md

 In this repository, I will employ some famous algorithms to solve problems.

 CONTENT:
+1. Eight Queens Puzzle-Backtracking and Recursion
-- Palindromic Subsequence-Manacher Method
+    -  Manacher Method
-- Eight Queens Puzzle-Backtracking and Recursion
+2. Eight Queens Puzzle-Backtracking and Recursion
+    - Backtracking
+    - Recursion
+3. Greastest Common Divisor
+    - Recursion
+    - Loop